ourfriendselectric/golden-robot-records/_golden-robot-records/toe-to-toe.md

 Since day one, Toe To Toe have been fighting the good fight.
 Fuelled by observations and frustrations of the socio-political climate and day-to-day personal experience of navigating existence in an uncertain world, TTT’s music brings solace and hope; it lets you know you’re not alone in your struggle.

 People have to come together, Mac affirms.
-We have a lot of people come up to us as fans and they end up being our friends — it’s what it’s all about really, he says without hesitation, Toe To Toe fans are a little different to everyone else’s fans, they’re a little bit more fucked up, which is what I love!
-Returning the love, peers and the community of supporters have called TTT: all-time, the greatest hardcore band, the benchmark, game changers and legends!
+We have a lot of people come up to us as fans and they end up being our friends — it’s what it’s all about really, he says without hesitation, Toe To Toe fans are a little different to everyone else’s fans, they’re a little bit more fucked up, which is what I love\!
+Returning the love, peers and the community of supporters have called TTT: all-time, the greatest hardcore band, the benchmark, game changers and legends\!
 7 EP’s, 4 LP’s, a couple of splits, compilation appearances and various other releases in, the band are as revered and relevant as ever, as they unleash latest LP, Rise Up.

 12-tracks in total, Rise Up, sounds like the TTT you love but reinvigorated by looking to the past melding the band’s varied taste in music — punk, hardcore, heavy metal, oi and rock n roll.
 We didn’t want to make the same record again, explains Mac, it’s more listenable the whole way through…It has different production.
 We had a bit more fun with it.
 Noiseworks’ Steve Balbi helmed production duties.
 At times the album could be describe as what a hardcore version of Social Distortion might sound like.
-This is probably the most satisfied I’ve been with a record…we’re ready to rock!
+This is probably the most satisfied I’ve been with a record…we’re ready to rock\!